ArthurBilyk02/games-app/README.md

 ### App API endpoints.

-[ Provide a bullet-point list of the app's endpoints (excluding the Auth API) you have successfully implemented. ] POST /games - Add a new game entry to the database.
+POST /games - Add a new game entry to the database.
 GET /games - Retrieve all games.
 GET /games/{gameId} - Retrieve details of a specific game by its ID.